alefragnani/vscode-bookmarks/README.md

 # Functionality

 Mark lines in the editor and easily jump to them.

+Now you also can quickly select these lines or the text betweem them.

 # Installation